rlseaton/superdogpit/README.md

 You can also buy enough of that item to fill your inventory, or sell all items in your inventory, with the inventory buttons.

+Finally, there's an interesting item this plugin adds called a **Sellwand**.
+You can obtain a sellwand for free by using the command `/shop sellwand`.

+Right-clicking any chest or container with the sellwand will sell **all sellable items** in the container.
+This is handy if you have a chest with a mixture of things you'd like to sell all at once!

-If something is missing from the shop, contact an op and we'll see about adding it!
+If something is missing from the shop, or a price seems way out of line, contact an op and we'll see about fixing it!

 ## TempFly